microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 ```

 ### -Subdomains
-Retrieve details about the microsoft.graph.security.subdomain.Note: List retrieval is not yet supported.
+Retrieve details about the subdomain.Note: List retrieval is not yet supported.
 To construct, see NOTES section for SUBDOMAINS properties and create a hash table.

 ```yaml